OctopusDeploy/blog/blog/2021-10/k8yaml/index.md

 Click **Create a release**, and then click the deploy steps to deploy the release.
 Wait for the success message.

-After the deployment is successful, access the Web Application by exposing the cluster to the internet.
-Go to the Azure portal and bring up the Powershell Azure CLI.
+After the deployment is successful, access the web application by exposing the cluster to the internet.
+Go to the Azure portal and bring up the PowerShell Azure CLI.

 ![Azure CLI](azure-cli.png "Azure CLI")